Hastu004/express-api/README.md

 ## About The Project

-This is a simple API with created by educational propouses
+This is a simple API with ExpressJs created by educational propouses

 ## Getting Started